Elderly and Alone, why?

 They leave me here all alone as I wonder where life went

-Unless they want or need something then must be lent
+Unless they want or need something then it must be lent

 A small silent accident would cause them much regret